raghavverma2/Traffic-Signs-Classification/README.md

 Two features are implemented in training:

 * A decaying learning rate.
-* Model checkpoint - saving the model to prevent overfitting after too many epochs.
+* Model checkpoint - saving the model in 'model.h5' to prevent overfitting after too many epochs.

 ## Evaluation